 These fishing vessels typically range anywhere from 50 to 300 feet in length, and they’re equipped with massive hydraulic systems for administering crab pots (which weigh up to 700 pounds!).
 These hydraulic systems that drop and lift the pots are also designed to withstand the freezing weather of Alaska.

 A boat and its crew are typically out to sea for 3 to 4 weeks at a time before coming back to shore.
 But it wasn’t always that way.
 Up until about ten years ago, king crab fishing was conducted like a derby.
 Over 250 boats registered at a time to partake in 3 to 4 days of king crab fishing.
-However, due to the reduced stocks available, the lower wholesale price of king crab and the danger associated with king crab fishing, the catch period has been extended in order to prevent derby style fishing.
+However, due to the reduced stocks available, the lower wholesale price of king crab, and the danger associated with king crab fishing, the catch period has been extended in order to prevent derby-style fishing.
 Today, there are just around 100 boats fishing for king crab.

 On deck, there are many roles that help a crab fishing vessel on its mission:

-- A Pot Retriever casts a hook to capture the pot line, and then uses a pulley system to bring the pot back to the boat.
+• A Pot Retriever casts a hook to capture the pot line and then uses a pulley system to bring the pot back to the boat.

-To read more about some popular king crab fishing vessels (F/V), here boats from the Discovery Channel show “Deadliest Catch”:
+To read more about some popular king crab fishing vessels (F/V), here are boats from the Discovery Channel show “Deadliest Catch”:

 Where to Find King Crab